StackVista/stackstate-docs/use/metrics/golden_signals.md

 ### Example: Error percentage

-The `Error percentage` check function can be used to monitor two streams - one reporting errors and one reporting a total.
+The `Error percentage` check function monitors two streams - one reporting errors and one reporting a total.
 A `DEVIATING` or `CRITICAL` health state will be returned if the percentage of errors/total crosses the specified `DeviatingThresholdPercentage` or `CriticalThresholdPercentage`.

 If your SLO defines that a service can have a maximum of 5% of requests failing, you can create a check using the `Error percentage` function and set the `CriticalThresholdPercentage` to `5.0`: